 - 12 μSv/year comes from carbon-40.

-If a gamma ray is emitted from a radioactive element within the human body due to radioactive decay, and its energy is sufficient to escape then it can be detected.
-This would be by means of gamma spectrometer.
+If a gamma ray is emitted from a radioactive element within the human body due to radioactive decay, and its energy is sufficient to escape, it can be detected.
+This would be using a gamma spectrometer.
 Spectroscopes, or spectrometers, are sophisticated devices designed to measure the spectral power distribution of a source.
-The incident radiation generates a signal that allows to determine the energy of the incident particle.
-Most radioactive sources produce gamma rays, which are of various energies and intensities.
+The incident radiation generates a signal that allows determining the energy of the incident particle.
+Most radioactive sources produce gamma rays of various energies and intensities.
 Gamma rays frequently accompany the emission of alpha and beta radiation.
-When these emissions are detected and analyzed with a spectroscopy system, a gamma-ray energy spectrum can be produced.
+A gamma-ray energy spectrum can be produced when these emissions are detected and analyzed with a spectroscopy system.
 Gamma rays from radioactive decay are in the energy range from a few keV to ~8 MeV, corresponding to the typical energy levels in nuclei with reasonably long lifetimes.
-As was written, they are produced by the decay of nuclei as they transition from a high energy state to a lower state.
-A detailed analysis of this spectrum is typically used to determine the identity and quantity of gamma emitters present in a sample, and is a vital tool in radiometric assay.
+As was written, they are produced by nuclei decay as they transition from a high energy state to a lower state.
+A detailed spectrum analysis is typically used to determine the identity and quantity of gamma emitters present in a sample.
+It is a vital tool in the radiometric assay.
 The gamma spectrum is characteristic of the gamma-emitting nuclides contained in the source.

-For the measurement of gamma rays above several hundred keV, there are two detector categories of major importance, inorganic scintillators as NaI(Tl) and semiconductor detectors.
-In the previous articles, we described the gamma spectroscopy using scintillation detector, which consists of a suitable scintillator crystal, a photomultiplier tube, and a circuit for measuring the height of the pulses produced by the photomultiplier.
-The advantages of a scintillation counter are its efficiency (large size and high density) and the high precision and counting rates that are possible.
-Due to the high atomic number of iodine, a large number of all interactions will result in complete absorption of gamma-ray energy, so the photo fraction will be high.
+For the measurement of gamma rays above several hundred keV, there are two detector categories of major importance, inorganic scintillators such as NaI(Tl) and semiconductor detectors.
+In the previous articles, we described gamma spectroscopy using a scintillation detector, which consists of a suitable scintillator crystal, a photomultiplier tube, and a circuit for measuring the height of the pulses produced by the photomultiplier.
+The advantages of a scintillation counter are its efficiency (large size and high density) and the possible high precision and counting rates.
+Due to the high atomic number of iodine, a large number of all interactions will result in complete absorption of gamma-ray energy so that the photo fraction will be high.

-But if a perfect energy resolution is required, we have to use germanium-based detector, such as the HPGe detector.
-Germanium-based semiconductor detectors are most commonly used where a very good energy resolution is required, especially for gamma spectroscopy, as well as x-ray spectroscopy.
-In gamma spectroscopy, germanium is preferred due to its atomic number being much higher than silicon and which increases the probability of gamma ray interaction.
+But if a perfect energy resolution is required, we must use a germanium-based detector, such as the HPGe detector.
+Germanium-based semiconductor detectors are most commonly used where a very good energy resolution is required, especially for gamma spectroscopy as well as x-ray spectroscopy.
+In gamma spectroscopy, germanium is preferred due to its atomic number being much higher than silicon, increasing the probability of gamma-ray interaction.
 Moreover, germanium has lower average energy necessary to create an electron-hole pair, which is 3.6 eV for silicon and 2.9 eV for germanium.
-This also provides the latter a better resolution in energy.
+This also provides the latter with a better resolution in energy.
 The FWHM (full width at half maximum) for germanium detectors is a function of energy.
 For a 1.3 MeV photon, the FWHM is 2.1 keV, which is very low.

 Internal Dose Uptake

-If the source of radiation is inside our body, we say, it is internal exposure.
-The intake of radioactive material can occur through various pathways such as ingestion of radioactive contamination in food or liquids, inhalation of radioactive gases, or through intact or wounded skin.
-Most radionuclides will give you much more radiation dose if they can somehow enter your body, than they would if they remained outside.
+If the radiation source is inside our body, we say it is internal exposure.
+The intake of radioactive material can occur through various pathways such as ingesting radioactive contamination in food or liquids, inhalation of radioactive gases, or through intact or wounded skin.
+Most radionuclides will give you much more radiation dose if they can somehow enter your body than they would if they remained outside.
 For internal doses, we first should distinguish between intake and uptake.
-Intake means what a person takes in.
-Uptake means what a person keeps.
+Intake means what a person takes in, and uptake means what a person keeps.

-When a radioactive compound enters the body, the activity will decrease with time, due both to radioactive decay and to biological clearance.
+When a radioactive compound enters the body, the activity will decrease with time due both to radioactive decay and biological clearance.
 The decrease varies from one radioactive compound to another.
 For this purpose, the biological half-life is defined in radiation protection.

-The biological half-life is the time taken for the amount of a particular element in the body to decrease to half of its initial value due to elimination by biological processes alone, when the rate of removal is roughly exponential.
+The biological half-life is the time taken for the amount of a particular element in the body to decrease to half of its initial value due to elimination by biological processes alone when the removal rate is roughly exponential.
 The biological half-life depends on the rate at which the body normally uses a particular compound of an element.
-Radioactive isotopes that were ingested or taken in through other pathways will gradually be removed from the body via bowels, kidneys, respiration and perspiration.
+Radioactive isotopes that were ingested or taken in through other pathways will gradually be removed from the body via bowels, kidneys, respiration, and perspiration.
 This means that a radioactive substance can be expelled before it has had the chance to decay.

-As can be seen, the biological mechanisms always decreases the overall dose from internal contamination.
-Moreover, if t1/2 is large in comparison to tb, the effective half-life is approximately the same as tb.
+As can be seen, the biological mechanisms always decrease the overall dose from internal contamination.
+Moreover, if t1/2 is large compared to tb, the effective half-life is approximately the same as tb.

 For tritium, the annual limit intake (ALI) is 1 x 109 Bq.
-If you take in 1 x 109 Bq of tritium, you will receive a whole-body dose of 20 mSv.
-The committed effective dose, E(t), is therefore 20 mSv.
-It does not depend whether a person intakes this amount of activity in a short time or in a long time.
+Taking 1 x 109 Bq of tritium will receive a whole-body dose of 20 mSv.
+The committed effective dose, E(t), is 20 mSv.
+It does not depend on whether a person intakes this amount of activity in a short or long time.
 In every case, this person gets the same whole-body dose of 20 mSv.